seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 one out of the table.

 **Second Gentleman**
-‘Thou shalt not steal’?
+'Thou shalt not steal'?

 **LUCIO**
 Ay, that he razed.

 **First Gentleman**
-Why, ’twas a commandment to command the captain and
+Why, 'twas a commandment to command the captain and
 all the rest from their functions: they put forth
 to steal.
-There’s not a soldier of us all, that, in
+There's not a soldier of us all, that, in
 the thanksgiving before meat, do relish the petition
 well that prays for peace.